Andrea Shundi: Migration to the United States and work (1998-2024)

 Shundi is widely cited by his peers such as by Lush Susaj, Professor at the Agricultural University of Tirana, Vineyards Cultivation, Tirana 2009, Kosovan professor and academic Latif Susuri Dictionary: Plants, Parasytes, Pathogens Prishtina 2005, Dictionary of Agricultural and Forestry Plants, and Weeds, Prishtina 2006, Professor Fatmir Voci in his Practices of Viticulture, 2007 (FAO Project), and Velesin Peculi in his Organic Agriculture Tirana 2005.

 Agricultural Conferences Organiser

 Shundi has been an organiser and coordinator of 11 national meetings on the agricultural science.
 Along with academic Mentor Përmeti he organised in 1975 an Albanian National Conference on Agricultural Sciences.
 Shundi organised a second national conference of this dimension 1991, called Agriculture under the new economical Developments in Albania, and focused on the major economic transformations of the Albanian agriculture following the transitory period of the History of post-Communist Albania.

-In addition to these major conferences dedicated to the Albanian agriculture as a whole, Shundi also organised every year 9 pan-Albanian conferences on viticulture and viniculture in Albania and Kosovo in the 2001-2010 period.
+In addition to these major conferences dedicated to the Albanian agriculture as a whole, Shundi also organized 11 pan-Albanian conferences on viticulture and viniculture in Albania and Kosovo in the 2001-2023 period.
+Last he was co-organizer of two scientific conferences on Albanian wines along with the Academies of Sciences of Albania and Kosovo (a 2017 seminar held in Rahovec, Kosovo on the Vranç wine and a 2022 symposium held in Tirana, Albania on 10 local wines of Albania and Kosovo).